When is the Soccer Season?

 How are teams structured?

-U7 & U8 – plays in a 4v4 format – no goalie at this level
+U7 & U8 – Plays in a 4v4 format, with no goalies.

-U9 & U10 – plays in a 7v7 format
+U9 & U10 – Plays in a 7v7 format.
+Goalies are introduced at the U9 level.

-U12 – plays in an 9v9 format
+U12 – Plays in an 9v9 format.
+The offsides rule is introduced.

-U14 – plays in a 11v11 format
+U14 – Plays in a 11v11 format.

 When and where do they practice and play?